thibaudgirard/fx-training/step-03/README.md

-# Step 02: Add an HTTP server
+# Step 03: Start & stop HTTP server

 We now have an FX application with an HTTP server.